mode51/Tungsten/NuGet/Tungsten/Readme.txt

 ﻿Tungsten is a C# library to make application development easier.
 See the wiki @ https://github.com/mode51/Tungsten/wiki for details, examples and use.

+4.6.2017 v1.2.3
+Attempting to fix NuGet inclusion of Tungsten.Universal

 3.30.2017 v1.2.2
 Added ExecuteInLock/ExecutInLockAsync to Lockable class Added additional functionality to W.Threading.Thread and W.Threading.ThreadBase